Updated: May 3, 2023

 Kentucky.
 Others simply go where the booze is, which ultimately means they are more prone to drinking and driving.
 Studies show that dry counties actually have higher DUI-related vehicle collisions than their wet or moist counterparts.

 Even if you are staying within the state’s legal restrictions, alcohol can still become dangerous and problematic on a personal level.
-If you live in Kentucky and are struggling with alcohol abuse or addiction, contact Landmark Recovery today.
-We’re here to help, and we genuinely care.
+If you live in Kentucky and are struggling with alcohol abuse or addiction, call 502-309-2675 to speak to a confidential admissions specialist at Landmark Recovery of Louisville today.
+We’re here to help you gain the confidence to choose recovery over addiction.